-Start by explaining pointillism to your child so they have a frame of reference and some buzz about what this technique looks like and how it comes together.
+First, remember that you need to explain this technique!
+If it’s new to your child make sure they have a frame of reference and some buzz about what this technique looks like and how it comes together.

 The first time my daughter (5) and I did a pointillism art activity, we sat and looked at pictures on line painted in this technique.

-She was fascinated by this and it turned into one of the best summer activities we did.
+She was fascinated by this and it turned into one of the best art activities we did.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.